“Heroin has become a very big problem,” NARCANsas app pointing opioid addicts to local treatment centers

 NORTHWEST ARKANSAS, Ark.
-(KNWA) — In the midst of a drug overdose epidemic across the country, Arkansas law enforcement is hoping a new app can help save lives.
+(KFTA) — In the midst of a drug overdose epidemic across the country, Arkansas law enforcement is hoping a new app can help save lives.

 The NARCANsas app is pointing addicts and their loved ones to treatment centers in our area.